 Family bonding matters over money!

-17. Defaulting on your student loans can affect your credit in the long run
+17. Defaulting on student loans can affect your credit in the long run

 18. Honesty with your friends and family in money matters clear your path to savings

 Covid-19 has been an eye-opener for everybody in terms of health awareness and financial well-being.
 Be honest with your family and friends if there is a dinner out, or a trip is out of your budget.
 Chances are, they might not be able to afford it either!
 Be simple and enjoy the simpler things in life.
 Make a meal at home together, socialize with your most loved ones, or play games.